-Prerequisites: NT 312 / OT 312 An advanced course tracing the history of theology from the first century to the twenty-first century.
-The most significant doctrines century to the twenty-first century.
+Prerequisites: NT 312 / OT 312

+An advanced course tracing the history of theology from the first century to the twenty-first century.
 The most significant doctrines will be explored in the contexts in which they emerged and then evaluated in light of the Scriptures.